Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 “The Star is a path that can help you understand your genesis and thread among the patterns of creation,” she said, placing another story on the table.
 “Yours is a life driven by strong emotion and you carry memories of lives long past because of this fierce love.
 It pulls you to your dreams and past loves but could also destroy them if the emotions are not balanced by the steady intellect of the mind and your adult understanding of your own imperfections and failings as well as those of others.”

-Another of the goddess’ moths landed on the table, touching it with its delicate limbs.
+Another of the goddess’ moths landed on the table, touching the card with its delicate limbs.
 “Remember, Servant of Love, your emotions are like the winds and tides on a lonely boat at sea,” the High Priestess said.
 “If you use a firm hand on the tiller to point your boat where you wish it to go, this will allow emotion to take you there.
 If you do not steer your boat, it could crash upon the rocks and be lost to those who could benefit from your unique insights.”

 “A life filled with powerful emotions like yours is a gift waiting to be opened and enjoyed for the benefit of all,” she continued.
 “What manner of gift it will be depends upon how you steer your life within emotions as they arise.
 Choose your direction, Heidi, choose wisely and never be turned from the path that you most desire for it is in those most secret motivations that we get to glimpse the will of the one who put the stars in motion for us.”